 It’s also worth noting that while tags are entirely optional, categories are required for any WordPress post.
-If you don’t assign a category the post is filed under “uncategorized”; if all posts are filed this way your site can get messy very quickly.
+If you don’t assign a category, the post is filed under “uncategorized.”
+If all posts are filed this way, your site can get messy very quickly.

 Tags, meanwhile, have no such parent/child structure.
-As a result, they’re applicable to posts no matter their category — any post tagged with “plumbing” will show up when visitors click on the tag, regardless of which category it occupies.
+As a result, they’re applicable to posts no matter their category.
+Any post tagged with “plumbing” will show up when visitors click on the tag, regardless of which category it occupies.

 Tags vs. Meta Tags

 It’s also worth breaking down the difference between tags and meta tags.
 While the word “tag” appears in both, they’re fundamentally different.

-Unlike tags, which can be added directly to posts from within the WordPress content editor, meta tags must be added by either manually adding code or using a WordPress plugin.
+Unlike tags, which you can add directly to posts from within the WordPress content editor, meta tags must be added by either manually adding code or using a WordPress plugin.